pockerman/odysseus_raspberry_pi/README.md

 ![Odisseus](imgs/odi_3.JPG)

-This fixes hotfix_branch_10
-This is a normal branch that fixes things

-This is a major change.
-On hotfix 2.

-This is a very serious error to be fixed.
-I am fixing it now.
-Seriously...........
-This is a very serious error to be fixed.
-I am fixing it now.
-Seriously.

-This is my attempt to develop a two wheels multi-sensor robot using Raspberry Pi.
+This is an  attempt to develop a toy two wheels multi-sensor robot using Raspberry Pi.
-There is also a simulation based on ROS which is in progress here: https://github.com/pockerman/odisseus_ros

 ## Contents
 * [Hardware](#hardware)